 "Why not?"

-"It's Board policy not to discuss employee matters with anyone except the employee and the disciplinary committee," he said, without even bothering to hide how much he enjoyed saying it.
+"It's Board policy not to discuss employee matters with anyone except the employee and the disciplinary committee," he said, without even bothering to hide how much he enjoyed saving said, without even bothering to hide how much he enjoyed saying it.

 "We'll be beginning a new unit today, on national security.

+"We'll be beginning a new unit today, on national security.
 Your SchoolBooks have the new texts.
 Please open them and turn to the first screen."

-The opening screen was emblazoned with a DHS logo and the title: WHAT EVERY AMERICAN SHOULD KNOW ABOUT HOMELAND SECURITY.
+The opening screen was emblazoned with a DHS logo and HOMELAND SECURITY.
 I wanted to throw my SchoolBook on the floor.